marybecker/HQStreamEval/README.md

 ## V. Acknowledgments

 Much thanks to my advisor Rich Donohue at UKY for his guidance and helpful suggestions in the development of this project.
 Thanks to Boyd Shearer at UKY for code examples and Timothy Becker at UHartford for code examples, suggestions and comments that greatly improved this map.
 Thanks to my class mates in Digital Mapping 699 at UKY for the very helpful suggestions that greatly improved the usability of the map.
-Thanks to the Monitoring and Assessment and GIS staff at CT DEEP for their dedicated efforts to collect, organize and manage and high-quality data.
+Thanks to the Monitoring and Assessment, Inland Fisheries and GIS staff at CT DEEP for their dedicated efforts to collect, organize and manage and high-quality data.
 Thanks to Tony Stallins and Alice Turkington at UKY for review of the project and serving on my MS committee.

 ## VI.
 References